akanik/code-lunch/python/project-1/README.md

     print my_data
 ```
 A general rule of thumb for functions is to name them with the action that they are set up to perform.
 For example, `get_shit_done()`.
+- *Running python code:* To run python code, you simply call the file in your terminal or command prompt.
+`python analyze.py`